Ryan-Daley/Ryan-Daley.github.io/README.md

 This is my personal website.

-Essentially what I've done here is one above creating a wix website.
+What I've done here is essentially one above creating a wix website.

-Shoutout to [Renovamen](https://github.com/Renovamen) for actually creating this amazing website.
+Shoutout to [Renovamen](https://github.com/Renovamen) for creating this amazing website.

 &nbsp;